-In the mid-2000s I, like every other sad teenager with a side fringe, might have had a little bit of a crush on Fall Out Boy bassist Pete Wentz.
+In the mid-2000s I, like every other sad teenager with side fringe, might have had a little bit of a crush on Fall Out Boy bassist Pete Wentz.
 After the release of the band’s star-making second album From Under the Cork Tree in 2005, Pete became, unwittingly and overnight, not only the de facto frontman of the band, but the poster boy for emo heartthrobs, guys in eyeliner and LiveJournal features for years to come.

 It is no longer 2005, but these details are necessary to set the scene for just how coveted a date with Pete Wentz was (and is).
 It is 2018 and emo is dead, but after seven studio albums and a few controversial changes to their sound, Fall Out Boy are bigger than ever; managing to adapt in an industry that has moved on from their moment while maintaining a massive, obsessive fanbase.
 I’ve never really gone on a proper date that’s more than “shall we sit next to each other in the park until we get bored and snog?”, so all things considered my first date with Pete Wentz was also basically my first date ever.
 I was stoked to fulfill everyone's teen dreams.

 Pete and I met at Nobu in east London.
-Sitting with your teen crush, being as clumsy and classless as I am, felt a little awkward – it turns out that Pete Wentz is not only cute and talented, but also an extremely sweet and considerate date.
-He apologised for how “over the top” the restaurant was, and offered to walk to find somewhere we could play ping pong.
+Sitting with your teen crush, being as clumsy and classless as I am, felt a little awkward—it turns out that Pete Wentz is not only cute and talented, but also an extremely sweet and considerate date.
+He apologized for how “over the top” the restaurant was, and offered to walk to find somewhere we could play ping pong.
 He asked the waitress to make sure my food was vegan and kindly reassured me that “it’s supposed to be messy” when I bit a taco in half and got most of it on my hands and chin rather than in my mouth.

-After our time together was over, Pete asked for a second (more fun) date and tweeted me to apologise for his stomach ache and for being a bad date.
+After our time together was over, Pete asked for a second (more fun) date and tweeted me to apologize for his stomach ache and for being a bad date.
 Which, really, after a very pleasant afternoon, led me to wonder what exactly constitutes a good date in Pete Wentz’s mind.
 I guess I’ll find out on our ping pong-based follow up, but for now, you can read some of our first date, where we talked about Star Wars, skateboarding and, naturally, Fall Out Boy.

 Pete Wentz: I like the accents.
 I like the weather as a break from the normal weather.
 I like Nando’s.